cookaa/cs100-F2018-inclass-starter/README.md

 fail (as evidenced by a red &#x2717; appearing in the commit logs instead of a green &#x2714;), the programmer is responsible for completing all of the steps needed to satisfy the requirements for the assignment, thus causing a &#x2714;
 to instead appear in the commit logs.
+All of the work that you do for your in-class assignments will count towards your class participation grade.
+You must complete each of these assignments no later than 9 am on day following the class in which we discussed the project.

 ## Commands